Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 <a id="summary"></a>
 ## Summary

-In this module, we considered associations between data recorded from different spatial scales: the macroscale LFP and the microscale spiking.
-We developed methods to visualize the associations between scales, and applied tools developed in other modules, such as the spectrum and coherence.
+In this notebook, we considered associations between data recorded from different spatial scales: the macroscale LFP and the microscale spiking.
+We developed methods to visualize the associations between scales, and applied tools developed in other notebooks, such as the spectrum and coherence.
 We computed the spike-field coherence and found a strong association between the spatial scales near 45 Hz despite only the weak appearance of this rhythm in the spectra.
 We also considered the impact of firing rate on the spike-field coherence and illustrated that as the firing rate decreases, so does the spike-field coherence ([Lepage et al, 2011](https://doi.org/10.1162/NECO_a_00169)).

 To account for the impact of firing rate on coherence we implemented a GLM, in which the firing rate depends on the LFP phase.
 In general, GLMs provide a powerful tool to estimate spike-field associations.
 The example considered here illustrates the ability of the GLM framework to estimate the influence of the LFP phase on the spiking and avoid the confounding effect of a changing firing rate.
 For details describing this approach and its extensions, see ([Lepage et al, 2013](https://doi.org/10.1016/j.jneumeth.2012.10.010)).